— People — 2 min read

 Sangita is a Research Fellow at r.i.c.e., and her research focuses on the interrelationships among health, the environment, and social inequality in India.

-Sangita's working paper, co-authored with r.i.c.e. colleagues Payal and Aashish, "Social disadvantage, economic inequality, and life expectancy in nine Indian states," was the winner of the 2021 Dorothy S. Thomas Award, given by the Population Association of America for the best graduate student paper on the interrelationships among social, economic, and demographic variables.
+Sangita's working paper, co-authored with r.i.c.e. colleagues Payal and Aashish, "Social disadvantage, economic inequality, and life expectancy in nine Indian states," (R&R at Proceedings of the National Academy of Sciences) was the winner of the 2021 Dorothy S. Thomas Award, given by the Population Association of America for the best graduate student paper on the interrelationships among social, economic, and demographic variables.
 The study is the first to estimate and decompose life expectancy differences between higher-caste Hindus and three of India's most disadvantaged social groups: Adivasis, Dalits, and Muslims.

 Another area of Sangita's research focuses on the causes and consequences of poor air quality in India.
-Her single-authored working paper, “Child health impacts of coal: Evidence from India’s coal expansion,” is a winner of the 2019 Parker Frisbie Publication Award, given by the Population Research Center at UT Austin for the best graduate student paper addressing pressing issues in demographic research and population science.
+Her single-authored working paper, “Child health impacts of coal: Evidence from India’s coal expansion,” (conditionally accepted at Journal of Human Resources) is a winner of the 2019 Parker Frisbie Publication Award, given by the Population Research Center at UT Austin for the best graduate student paper addressing pressing issues in demographic research and population science.
 It was also a 2019 PAA Poster Award recipient.
 This paper is the first to econometrically identify the effects of local coal plant exposure on human capital in the developing world.

 A third theme of her research has been to investigate the causes and consequences of poor sanitation in rural north India.
 She presented the findings of this research in a widely-viewed TEDx Talk.